Death Wish 4: The Crackdown: Plot

 Roughly one year after the events of the previous film, Paul Kersey is back in Los Angeles and is living a quiet life as an architect at his own firm, haunted by nightmares of his past as a vigilante.
 Erica Sheldon, the teenage daughter of Paul's current girlfriend Karen, goes with her boyfriend, Randy Viscovich, to an arcade to meet up with a man named JoJo Ross.
 JoJo offers her crack cocaine, and Erica dies from an overdose.

 Having seen Erica smoke a joint with Randy while in his car the previous night, Paul suspects Randy was involved with Erica's death, so he follows him to the arcade.
 Randy confronts JoJo, only to be killed by him before Paul shoots and kills JoJo.
 At home, Paul receives a package indicating the sender knows he's "the vigilante," and a phone call threatening to go to the police if Paul won't meet.

 Paul is taken to the mansion of the secretive tabloid publisher Nathan White.
 White says that his daughter became addicted to drugs and eventually died of an overdose, so he wants to hire Paul to wipe out the drug trade in Los Angeles.
 There are two major gangs competing for the local drug supply: one led by Ed Zacharias, the other by brothers Jack and Tony Romero.
 Kersey accepts and White supplies him with weapons and information.
 Meanwhile, LA detectives Sid Reiner and Phil Nozaki investigate the arcade deaths.

 Paul infiltrates Zacharias's manor as a party bartender.
 After bugging a phone, he witnesses Zacharias murder a colleague, Vincent Montono, before being discovered by him.
 He orders Paul to help carry out Montono's dead body while motioning to his henchmen Al Arroyo to kill Paul when they're done, but Paul kills Arroyo and escapes.
 Paul proceeds to kill three of Zacharias's enforcers, Art Sanella, Danny Moreno and Jack Stein, at a restaurant with a bomb in a wine bottle; drug dealer Max Green at the backend of a video shop; and Romeros' top hitman Frank Bauggs at a high-rise condominium.
+As Paul escapes, Nozaki manages to see his license plate.
+Meeting Reiner outside, he does not share Paul's license plate.